apache/nuttx/README.txt

     endif

   This will force the directory copies to work in a way that can be handled by the NuttX build system.
+NOTE:  The default link.sh script has been updated so that is should now be MSYS2 compatible.
+The above is preferred but no longer necessary in the Make.defs file.

   To build the simulator under MSYS, you also need: